WHAT IS FIXED WIRELESS?

 The next step once the nbn Fixed Wireless equipment is installed will involve connecting your Internet access equipment.
 The antenna on the outside of a home will be connected by a cable running through the wall to the Network Termination Device (NTD) which will be located within the home.
-Generally your telecommunications or internet service provider will assist you on the best means of connecting your computer, TV or WiFi Router to the Network Termination Device.
-Your RSP can provide a wide range of fully supported and pre-configured nbn ready WiFi routers for home and business use.
+If you require WiFi from your nbn FW connection you will need to purchase a wireless router.
+BIRRR recommends purchasing a ‘plug and play’ router from your provider.

 An RSP may request that you by-pass any routers etc when testing, to ensure that any fault/problem is not with your equipment.
 The ability to LAN cable connect a computer to the NTD is very important.
 This is how the installer commissions the service.
 The router enables you to connect other devices by LAN cable or WIFI to the internet.

 In the event that the ‘standard installation’ procedure fails you can consider a ‘non-standard’ install.
 Please read the BIRRR Notes on nbn Fixed Wireless: NON-STANDARD INSTALLATIONS

 *Please note, while all care has been taken in compiling BIRRR documents, we recommend that you check with nbn or your ISP regarding your own connection issues.
 Thanks to nbn for assistance in compiling this document.
 Information has been obtained from nbn, Skymesh, Whirlpool forums and BIRRR members.
 This page was updated on 15th July 2018.